Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band

 \subsection{Free-Space Sensing}

 In the free-space wireless sensing, the required TX output power versus the SNR and distance is shown in Fig. \ref{fig:PTX_SNR_distance}(a).
 The required TX output power can be read less than 0\,dBm in most of the SNR and distance ranges.
 It reaches to a maximum of approximately 3\,dBm at 30\,dB SNR and 10\,m distance.
-Comparing this with the TX output power of the state-of-the-art on-chip radars presented in Table \ref{D_band_radars}, indicates that the required TX output power in the free-space sensing is within the practical power levels of the available D-band radars.
+The required TX output power in the free-space sensing is within the practical power levels of the available D-band radars.
 Furthermore, if we increase the SNR to 40\,dB to improve the accuracy of the DOA estimation, or for a target with 10x smaller RCS, the required TX output power will increase to 13\,dBm at the extreme distance of 10\,m, which is still within the practical limits.
 It is important to note that these levels of required TX output power are achieved using our proposed scaling approach with distance.
 This investigation indicates the promise of high-resolution indoor wireless sensing in the free-space scenario.